Get your Federal Electronic Duck Stamp

 The Federal Duck Stamp is required for all waterfowl hunters, including those who are not required to purchase a hunting license.
 Hunters under the age of 16 are exempt.
 Hunters, who purchase their Federal Duck Stamp online, phone or mobile, will receive a confirmation number.
 If you purchase your stamp from a Retail vendor, LDWF online licensing, you will receive a printed receipt.
 Both confirmation number and the printed receipt will be accepted as evidence of the purchase for 45 days and must be possessed while hunting waterfowl.
 The paper stamp will be mailed to the purchaser.
 The proof of purchase will expire after 45 days from the date of purchase.
 All Federal duck stamps expire on June 30, regardless of when issued.

-The Louisiana Wildlife and Fisheries Commission approved the duck hunting dates and remaining migratory bird hunting season dates for the 2015-2016 season at their Aug.
-6, 2015 meeting.
+The Louisiana Wildlife and Fisheries Commission approved duck hunting and other migratory bird hunting season dates for the 2016-2017 season at their April 7, 2016 meeting.

 The dates were presented by the Louisiana Department of Wildlife and Fisheries (LDWF) for the three-zone waterfowl season framework that includes the coastal, east and west zones.